adaltas/ece-webtech-2024-fall/modules/05.styles/lab.md

 5. Style the layout (hard level)
 6. Custom classes with the `@apply` directive (medium level)

-## Prerequisites

-Make a copy of the previous labs in your repository under the `labs/module-4` folder and commit.

 ## Part 1.
 Initialize Tailwind CSS inside a Next.js application (easy level)

 Follow the [official installation](https://tailwindcss.com/docs/guides/nextjs) guide to install Tailwind inside Next.js.
 Since you already have a Next.js application, start at step 2.